lukehsiao/SecretMessageMaker/README.md

 ## Overview
 ### Input
 A short, human-readable text file.
 No UNICODE characters are supported.
 ASCII only.
+Input files should be stored in the same directory as SecretMessageMaker.py

 ### Output
 A bloated, garbled version of the input text.
 This is created simply by inserting random letters in between valid letters, and shifting valid letters by a constant amount.